top of page

 Your New Job: The Time Traveler’s Co-Pilot

 Now, time travel is just a metaphor, but the reality is, it is very difficult for most people to predict 10 years into the future confidently, especially when they have NOT done it before!
-Sometimes it really feels like a stab in the dark.
+For a high school student, time travel feels strange and uncomfortable.
+It really feels like a stab in the dark.

 But it doesn’t have to be.
 This is where the parent comes in.
 You have an extremely important role.
 You are the Time Traveler’s Co-Pilot.